Research Ethics Committee (REC)

 REC is responsible on behalf of Senate to promote best ethical practice in relation to research and research-related activities and for establishing, promoting, implementing and monitoring university-wide Research Ethics Code of Practice (which informs local practices and procedures across the University).
 REC considers ethical issues related to research and research-related activities brought to its attention by the Research Ethics Panels, researchers and the wider university community.
 REC does not review individual research ethics checklists.

-REC comprises both staff and independent lay members and meets 3 times a year.
+REC comprises both staff, PGR Representative and independent lay members and meets 3 times a year.

 Research Ethics Panels (REPs)

-The deadline for ethics checklists submitted online is noted against each meeting date listed - see useful documents in the sidebar.
+The deadline for ethics checklists submitted online is noted against each meeting date - see list of dates under useful documents.
 Please ensure your paperwork is submitted on time as submissions are sent to Panel members 5 working days ahead of each Panel meeting for review.
 Late submissions will be deferred to the following month.
+PGRs - please note that submissions are sent to your Supervisor in the first instance, so please allow sufficient time before the Panel's closing date for applications.

-- The next meeting of the Social Science & Humanities Research Ethics Panel will take place 19 January 2022.
-Please note the deadline for applications is 11 January 2022.
-Checklists received after the deadline will be deferred for review until February's Panel meeting.
+- The next meeting of the Social Science & Humanities Research Ethics Panel will take place on Wednesday 14 February 2024.
+Please note the deadline for applications is 6 February 2024.
+Checklists received after the deadline will be deferred for review until the March panel meeting.

-- The next meeting of the Science, Technology & Health Research Ethics Panel will take place 26 January 2022.
-Please note the deadline for applications is 18 January 2022.
-Checklists received after the deadline will be deferred for review until February's Panel meeting.
+- The next meeting of the Science, Technology & Health Research Ethics Panel will take place on Wednesday 21 February 2024.
+Please note the deadline for applications is 13 February 2024.
+Checklists received after the deadline will be deferred for review until the March panel meeting.